infosia/avatar-asset-pipeline/README.md

 > avatar-build.exe --pipeline pipelines/glb_T_pose.json --debug -v --input_config models/input.readyplayerme.json -i models/readyplayerme-feminine.glb -o models/readyplayerme-feminine.Tpose.glb
 ````

 *glb_T_pose* component can be used to change default pose.
 Pose configuration can be specified by input config (`--input_config`).
 Checkout `models/input.*.json` for commonly used configurations.
 Following example defines "T" pose, there are `rotation` configurations in order to make current pose to "T" pose.
 All rotations are quaternions and *multiplied* to current rotations when `glb_T_pose` is executed.
 Bone naming conventions are described in [bone naming conventions](#bone-naming-conventions) section.
+Note that all animations are removed after glb_T_pose because animation "baking" is not working well with default pose changes.

 ```js
 "poses":{